Skip to Content

 Gondola ride along mock up canals inside the Venetian

-If not, you can always just visit the Venetian hotel in Las Vegas and see a mock up of some its most famous sights, including St Marks Square, canal-side shopping, the Rialto Bridge and of course gondola rides.
+Have you been to Venice in Italy?
+If not, you can always visit the Venetian hotel in Vegas and see a mock up of some of its most famous sights, including St Marks Square, canal-side shopping, the Rialto Bridge and of course gondola rides.

 Tickets can be bundled to save:

-18. Watch The Mirage Volcano Night Show
+18. Mirage Volcano

 Mirage hotel in Las Vegas lit up at night with the Volcano below

-The Mirage Hotel and Volcano in between shows
+Mirage Hotel and Volcano

-The Volcano typically erupts at 8.00pm, 9.00pm, 10.00pm and 11.00pm nightly.
-Fire, water and music blast into the night sky, heightening the senses of sight and sound, and creating a wonderful spectacle suitable for the whole family.
+The Mirage Volcano is one of the longest running and most beloved free shows on the Las Vegas Strip.
+It erupts at 8:00pm, 9:00pm, 10:00pm and 11:00pm nightly.
+Fire, water and music blast into the night sky, heightening the senses and creating a wonderful spectacle for the whole family.

 Replica Eiffel Tower at Paris Las Vegas hotel lit up against the dark night sky